joehalloran/sql-coursework/README.md

 ### Final answer

-Simvastatin, and related drugs with chemical code 0212000Y0, was prescribed 5116027 times.
+Simvastatin, and related drugs with chemical code 0212000Y0, were prescribed 5116027 times.

 ### Queries